Amazon SageMaker Pricing: Options, Examples, and 7 Ways to Cut Costs

 How Is Amazon SageMaker Priced?

 Amazon SageMaker is a fully managed service that provides a wide range of tools for high-performance, cost-effective machine learning across various use cases.
-It enables users to build, train, and deploy models at scale through an integrated development environment (IDE) that includes Jupyter notebooks, debuggers, profilers, pipelines, and other MLOps capabilities.
+It enables users to build, train, and deploy models at scale through an integrated development environment that includes notebooks, debuggers, profilers, pipelines, and other MLOps capabilities.

 Here's a breakdown of the key SageMaker pricing components: